Try Me Out: Chart performance

 "Try Me Out" became a top-10 hit in Denmark, Finland, Ireland, Italy, Spain and the United Kingdom.
 In the UK, the single peaked at number six on 30 July 1995, during its third week on the UK Singles Chart.
 It stayed on that position for two weeks and came in at number 58 on the UK year-end chart.
 In the band's native Italy, "Try Me Out" peaked at number two on the Musica e dischi chart, while on the Eurochart Hot 100 and the European Dance Radio Chart, it reached number seven and number one, respectively.
 In Scotland, it peaked at number three.
 The single was also a top-20 hit in Austria, France, Iceland, and Sweden.

 Outside Europe, "Try Me Out" charted at number 10 on both the Australian ARIA Singles Chart and the US Billboard Dance Club Play chart, number 38 on the Billboard Maxi-Singles Sales chart, and number 43 in New Zealand.
 On the Canadian RPM Dance chart, the song peaked at number 20.
+In West Asia, it became a successful top-10 hit in Israel, peaking at number six on 1 August 1995.
 "Try Me Out" was awarded a gold record in Australia for 35,000 singles shipped and a silver record in the UK, after 200,000 units were shipped.

 Music video

 The accompanying music video for "Try Me Out" was produced by FilmMaster Clip.
 It depicts singer and frontwoman of the project, Olga de Souza, performing in different coloured cube-shaped rooms.
 Red, green and blue rooms appear to be mixed and laid on top of each other, like a Rubik's Cube.
 The opening and throughout the video, different people are watching a View-Master.
 At the most, nine cubical rooms are seen at once.
 They are sliding horizontally, vertical or inclined.
 Sometimes dancers are performing in these and other times they watches each other, through peepholes between the rooms.
 At the end all the nine cubes has been solved; top row in blue, middle row in red and bottom row in green.
+"Try Me Out" was a Box Top on British music television channel The Box for 4 weeks in August 1995.
+One month later, the video was C-listed on Germany's VIVA.